bazzilic/smart-aircon-control/README.md

 ![Infrared diode in the AC remote visibly blinks on the webcam footage](img/0002-ac-remote.gif)

 After that the whole project seemed easy.
-I quickly ordered these two components, and IR diode (left) and an IR receiver (right):
+I quickly ordered these two components, an IR diode (left) and an IR receiver (right):

 ![A photo of IR diodes and IR receivers I ordered](img/0003-ir-tranceiver.jpg)